aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

   ]
 image:
   path: /assets/media/ai-security/red-teaming-agentic-ai.png
-description: "Automated LLM red teaming with PyRIT and Garak (2025): attack patterns mapped to MITRE ATLAS and OWASP Agentic Top 10, reproducible exploit chains, and a full 5-phase assessment against real agentic infrastructure."
+description: "Run automated LLM red teaming with PyRIT and Garak.
+Setup, attack simulations, and 2025 benchmarks — a practitioner's guide for security teams testing production AI systems."
 ---

 Automated LLM red teaming tools — **PyRIT** (Microsoft), **Garak** (NVIDIA), and **Promptfoo** — have changed how practitioners find vulnerabilities in agentic AI systems in 2025.
 Running a manual prompt injection test and calling it a red team assessment is the equivalent of running `ping` and calling it a penetration test.
 The attack surface is too large, too non-deterministic, and too tool-dependent for manual-only coverage.